medcomdk/dk-medcom-carecommunication/input/pagecontent/examples.md

 ## Flow of CareCommunication

 This section describes five subsequent CareCommunications sent between three healthcare departments concerning the same citizen with test-CPR-nr.
 250947-9989.
-The flow is the examples support is: <br>
+The flow that the examples support is: <br>

 A sends a new message to B <br>
 B replies to A <br>